Zach Johnson betting profile: Sony Open in Hawaii - PGA TOUR

 - Johnson has an average of -0.424 Strokes Gained: Off-the-Tee in his past five tournaments.

-- He has an average of 0.470 Strokes Gained: Approach the Green in his past five tournaments.
+- Johnson has an average of 0.470 Strokes Gained: Approach the Green in his past five tournaments.

-- Johnson has an average of -0.271 Strokes Gained: Around-the-Green in his past five tournaments.

-- He has an average of 0.519 Strokes Gained: Putting in his past five tournaments.
+- Johnson has an average of 0.519 Strokes Gained: Putting in his past five tournaments.

 - Johnson has averaged 0.294 Strokes Gained: Total in his past five tournaments.